proto-zero/Shopify-Code-Challenge/README.md

 - The provided JS code included a preset prompt.
 While for the Genie app I replaced this with the userPrompt, it did give me an idea.
 The OPENAI starter kit included code with a premade prompt that let the user add extra specificity, but the user still knew what the overall prompt was going to be.
 I thought creating a madlibs style app where the user didn't know the context of the questions they were asked would be a fun addition to the challenge.

 - Creating the prompts for the Script app was a fun creative challenge.
 I had to rework it a few times to make sure I was utilizing as much of the return value from the API as I could.
-Below I detail the prompts, with What I ask the User - What I ask the API
+Below I detail the prompts: with What I ask the User - What I ask the API

-Prompts
+- - Prompts

-1 choose a field of study - Tell me everything you know about blank.
+- - 1 choose a field of study - Tell me everything you know about blank.

-2 choose a hobby - What is the name of a job for a person who likes blank?
+- - 2 choose a hobby - What is the name of a job for a person who likes blank?

-3 choose an animal - what is a blank's favorite catchphrase?
+- - 3 choose an animal - what is a blank's favorite catchphrase?

-Script
+- - Script

-TED - "BLANK1"
+- - TED: "BLANK1"

-BARNEY - Ted, nobody cares about that.
+- - BARNEY: Ted, nobody cares about that.
 Now put on this "BLANK2" costume and let's head down to the bar. it's gonna be "BLANK3".

 - I fussed with the temperature and max_tokens values of the second prompt to try to eliminate long-winded answers from the API.
 It's a bit of a wildcard, but I think that adds to the whimsy of the overall app.